 How Treatment Works for Low Testosterone

-By knowing your testosterone numbers, our medical professionals can provide quality treatment for low T and other underlying conditions.
+By knowing your testosterone numbers, our medical professionals can provide quality treatment for low T and other underlying conditions with testosterone replacement therapy.
 Your path to vitality happens with four steps:

 - Health Assessment

 During your initial visit, one of our medical professionals will conduct a comprehensive health assessment, including a simple blood test.
 This test is part of a full lab panel, including your PSA, A1C, and more.
 All of your lab results, the responses to our health questionnaire and your medical history will be discussed with our medical provider at your next office visit.

 - Personalized Plan

 Based on your health assessment, lab results and medical history, your provider will create your personalized testosterone replacement therapy treatment plan, if testosterone therapy is appropriate.

 - Treatment Regimen

 Your treatment regimen is based on your personalized plan.
 If your numbers indicate low t, we will discuss testosterone replacement treatment options using testosterone replacement injections, which are administered by a medical professional in our office typically every seven to 10 days.